 The Board shall examine each incident, issue findings, and/or recommendations for preventative measures.
 The Board may issue findings and/or make recommendations based on their review of the incident.
-Findings and/or recommendations may include but are not limited to the following:
+The Board's recommendations may include but are not limited to the following areas: